tmcd82070/Rdistance/cran-comments.md

 braces in documentation equations.
 One bug fix was related to changes changes in the 'units' package.

+Plot method failed on new 'units' package due to use of 'rbind' inside 'barplot'.
+While 'barplot' should be changed to not call 'rbind' with a mix of unit and unitless object, I was able to safely remove units in the call to 'barplot', and everything works.

 Details on the specific changes are in **NEWS**.

 # Current submission